Vardot/varbase-docs/requirements/extending-varbase/creating-your-own-theme.md

-# Create new Vartheme subtheme for a project
+# Creating Your Own Theme

 If you created your project with [Varbase Project](https://github.com/Vardot/varbase-project), you could use the ready create-new-vartheme command.